Xtendify/Simple-Calendar/readme.txt

 * Set default start time for week and day views.
 * Limit display times for week and day views.
 * Works with our Google Calendar Pro add-on to display **color-coded events** within each view.
-* Priority email support and product updates for one year backed by a top-notch team.
+* Priority email support with a 24-hour response time during weekdays backed by a top-notch team.

 = Google Calendar Pro Add-on Features =